If you haven’t yet learned to file fold your clothes to keep them organized – what are you waiting for?

 Here’s a quick review of her method.
 Again, the goal is to turn every clothing item into a long rectangle, and then fold it to make a small “package” that can stand up on its own.

-I’ve used her method pretty consistently, with a few changes such as I just roll my panties and socks rather than folding them.
+I’ve used the KonMari method pretty consistently, with a few changes such as I just roll my panties and socks rather than folding them.
 And I hang my jeans and most of my t-shirts, but that’s just a personal preference.

 I had a little burst of ambition this morning, coupled with a strong desire to stay cozy at home.
 That may have something to do with the fact that we are in our fourth day in a row of drenching rains here in Southern California.

 I didn’t change a lot, and I didn’t remove any clothing except for one sweater that I saw stains on that I hadn’t noticed when I put it away (I hate when that happens!).
-But I ended up with one completely empty drawer!

-How I Organized My Drawers
+How I Organized My Dresser Drawers

 Once all my clothes were properly folded, here’s how I organized my dresser:

 Top drawer, left side: bras.
 I lay them out flat, straps and backs tucked under.
-I will spare you the visual.

 Top drawer, middle: panties and sausage casings (aka Spanx).
 These I do not fold Marie’s way, I just fold them once and roll them up, then order them in neat little rows.
 Panties in the front, jiggle-controllers in the back.
 Camisoles are on the left side.